LIST: States that have issued stay-at-home orders during the coronavirus pandemic

 Governor Charlie Baker has ordered all non-essential businesses to close, effective noon Tuesday, March 24.

-The governor also announced Monday that he and state health officials are issuing a stay at home advisory for the residents of Massachusetts.
+The governor also announced he and state health officials are issuing a stay at home advisory for the residents of Massachusetts.

 Both will remain in effect until April 7, according to WWLP.